 Looking for a great way to kick off a new, fun family habit you can do together?
 Try a family game night!
-It’s wholesome, simple fun and best served with special treats the whole family will enjoy!
+It’s wholesome, simple fun, and it’s best served with special treats the whole family will enjoy!
 Here are eight tips for an awesome family game night.

 Every Sunday night, we sit down together for family game night.
-We started the tradition a few months ago, and it’s been a huge hit (for parents and kids)!
+We started the tradition a few months ago, and it’s been a huge hit (for parents and kids).
 With all the activities that fill our calendar, game night proves to be a perfect way to close out the weekend.
-It’s a low key, low waste family activity that’s tons of fun, and it gives me a chance to bake something fun, often made of chocolate and accompanied by a glass of 1% milk.
+It’s a low-key, low waste family activity that’s tons of fun, and it gives me a chance to bake something fun, often made of chocolate or something sweet.

 Time together as a family feels fleeting, so I want to take advantage of the moments we have together now.
 Our boys are getting older and more involved in sports and extracurricular activities.
 My and M’s work schedules continue to get busier.
 As a result, we’ve had fewer opportunities for family dinner with the whole crew at the table.